 Yes.
-West Virginia law honors the Freedom of Information Act by allowing the general public access to criminal and arrest records.
-They provide reports upon request based on fingerprint data.
+WV law honors the Freedom of Information Act by allowing the general public access to criminal and arrest records.
+They provide offender search reports upon request based on fingerprint data.
 The state does not offer online services, everything has to be done in person, and sometimes people will need a consent form for the subject of their inquiry.

 |Black or African American||18%|